etsangsplk/boilerdb/README.md

 Here are a few results of redis-benchmark from my laptop (quad Core i7 @ 2.3 Ghz)

     Testing GET (no pipelining):
-    > Boiler: redis-benchmark -t get -p 2000 -q -n 1000000
+    Boiler: redis-benchmark -t get -p 2000 -q -n 1000000
-    > GET: 115890.25 requests per second
+    GET: 115890.25 requests per second
-    >
-    > Redis: redis-benchmark -t get  -q -n 1000000
+    Redis: redis-benchmark -t get  -q -n 1000000
-    > GET: 173280.20 requests per second
+    GET: 173280.20 requests per second

     Testing PING (no pipelining):
-    > Boiler: redis-benchmark -t ping  -q -n 1000000  -p 2000
+    Boiler: redis-benchmark -t ping  -q -n 1000000  -p 2000
-    > PING_INLINE: 112650.80 requests per second
+    PING_INLINE: 112650.80 requests per second

-    >
-    > Boiler: redis-benchmark -t ping  -q -n 1000000
+    Redis: redis-benchmark -t ping  -q -n 1000000
-    > PING_INLINE: 170171.00 requests per second
+    PING_INLINE: 170171.00 requests per second

     Testing GET *with* pipelining:
-    > Boiler: redis-benchmark -t get  -q -n 1000000  -p 2000 -P 1000
+    Boiler: redis-benchmark -t get  -q -n 1000000  -p 2000 -P 1000
-    > GET: 881,057.25 requests per second
+    GET: 881,057.25 requests per second

-    >
-    > Redis: redis-benchmark -t get  -q -n 1000000 -P 1000
+    Redis: redis-benchmark -t get  -q -n 1000000 -P 1000
-    > GET: 1,605,136.38 requests per second
+    GET: 1,605,136.38 requests per second

 Of course it's slower than redis, but:

 a. not by a lot (without pipelining at least), compared to the ease of using Go.
 And of course there's optimizations to be made.

 b. you can save a lot of time by implementing logic that would require several roundtrips in redis inside the database.

 c. since Boiler is not single threaded, it enables you better concurrency, allowing you to do stuff you can't with redis, like operations lasting seconds.

 ## A really short guide to writing a plugin